InnovateForVegas/ov-open-data-capture-platform/doc/en/welcome.md

 2. Transform data into the form we will store in the ODCP database(s).
 This will likely include coalescing data from different output formats into corrected input data, and then preparing that data appropriate for destination tables (eg a standard table and a PostGIS table, data across a user and dataset schema pair, etc).
 3. Load the final data into the ODCP database(s).

-There is useful information to be found in the context of Open Data, at the [Socrata archicture document page](https://open-source.socrata.com/architecture/) also linked in the *References* section below.
+There is useful information to be found in the context of Open Data, at the [Socrata architecture document page](https://open-source.socrata.com/architecture/) also linked in the *References* section below.
 SODA should be considered during the ETL process.

 ## Dashboards and Visualizations